Radiative corrections of heavy scalar decays to gauge bosons in the singlet extension of the Standard Model: Acknowledgements

 \section{Acknowledgements}

-We are strongly indebted with Giuseppe Degrassi and Roberto Franceschini for illuminating discussions and Andrea Di Iura for useful suggestions on technical aspects of the software used in our computations.
+We are strongly indebted with Giuseppe Degrassi, Roberto Franceschini and Ramona Grober for illuminating discussions and Andrea Di Iura for useful suggestions on technical aspects of the software used in our computations.